microsoft/BotBuilder-V3/bot-connector-sdk-getstarted.md

 In addition you may wish to have an Azure App Insights account so you can capture telemetry from your bot.
 There are additionally different ways to go about building a bot; from scratch, coded directly to the Bot Connector REST API, the Bot Builder SDK's for Node.JS & .Net, and the Bot Connector SDK .Net template which is what this QuickStart guide demonstrates.

 ## Getting started in C\#
-This is a step-by-step guide to writing an bot in C\# using the Bot Connector SDK .Net template.
+This is a step-by-step guide to writing an bot in C\# using the Bot Framework Connector SDK .Net template.

 1. Install prerequisite software